RakshaKagadalu/ToDo-Application/README.md

 ## About The Project:

-Project Title: Create a simple Todo react application using the REST APIs from Assignment 8.
+Project Title: Create a simple Todo react application using the REST APIs

 The goal of this assignment is to Create a simple to-do app using MERN Stack.